 * Space: Inner and outer one.
 Personal one.
 Is the living room/home reflecting the inner space and how?
 When does a room feel “right” for a person?
 Why has a particular furniture to stand where it stands in the room, in order to be considered

 at the right spot?
 Is the house’s cellar the physical representation of the person’s subconsiousness and the roof “somehow” the Über-Ich?
-What is research saying about feng shui…? etc.
+Does feng shui hold up to science? etc.

 * The congruent and consistent Self or I: A person is permanently changing –